littlefs-project/littlefs/DESIGN.md

 ## Existing designs?

 There are of course, many different existing filesystem.
-Heres a very rough summary of the general ideas behind some of them.
+Here is a very rough summary of the general ideas behind some of them.

 Most of the existing filesystems fall into the one big category of filesystem